mrviduus/xUnitV3LoadFramework/docs/user-guides/mixed-testing-support.md

 ### Class Requirements

-- **No special requirements**: Any test class can contain both standard tests and load tests
+- **No special inheritance requirements**: Any test class can contain both standard tests and load tests
-- **Load Test Classes**: If inheriting from `Specification`, you get access to lifecycle hooks (EstablishContext, Because, DestroyContext)
+- **Standard xUnit patterns**: Use constructor and IDisposable for setup/cleanup
 - **Mixed Classes**: Can contain both `[Fact]`/`[Theory]` methods and `[Load]` methods

 ## Error Handling